abdishakurali/garaad/src/types/diagramatics.md

 let circ = circle(2).fill('red').translate(V2(5,0));

-You can also import everything from the library using the * wildcard and give it an alias. index.js
+Adiga can also import everything from the library using the * wildcard and give it an alias. index.js

 import * as dg from 'diagramatics'